Info in Miami & Nationwide

 A 50-year-old California woman was on her way to get a flu shot when disaster struck.
 A Chevrolet pickup was taking a left hand turn when it pulled out in front of the woman’s 2001 Honda Civic.
 The car hit the truck head on, and the resulting collision deployed the Honda’s airbag.
 However, that airbag wasn’t as safe as it was supposed to be.
 It was one of Takata’s defective units.

 The California woman was rushed to a local hospital in Riverside County, California.
 Unfortunately, she later succumbed to the injuries she suffered during the crash.
-Riverside police suspected the Honda’s airbag was the cause the woman’s death, but they had to be sure.
+Riverside police suspected Honda’s airbag was the cause of the woman’s death, but they had to be sure.
 Investigators took the better part of a month evaluating the evidence, and they have finally reached a conclusion.

 The National Highway Traffic Safety Administration announced that they believe this California woman was the 11th Takata-related death in the United States.
 In Malaysia, officials are investigating the deaths of five other individuals that they believe to be the victims of defective Takata airbag inflators.
 That would bring the total number of deaths related to this recall up to 16.